oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 #### 6.1.27.4 Product Tree

-It must be tested that the element `/product_tree` exists.
+It MUST be tested that the element `/product_tree` exists.

 The relevant values for `/document/category` are: